19hours/sg-statutes/Acts/Science Centre Act.md

 ### Execution of documents

 12\.
-All deeds, documents or other instruments requiring the seal of the Board shall be sealed with the common seal of the Board in the presence of the Chairman or the Deputy Chairman and one other member of the Board, who shall sign every such deed, document or other instrument to which the common seal is affixed and their signing shall be sufficient evidence that the seal was duly and properly affixed and that it is the lawful seal of the Board.
+All deeds, documents and other instruments requiring the seal of the Board shall be sealed with the common seal of the Board in the presence of the Chairman or the Deputy Chairman and one other member of the Board, who shall sign every such deed, document and other instrument to which the common seal is affixed, and their signing shall be sufficient evidence that the seal was duly and properly affixed and that it is the lawful seal of the Board.

 ### Grants to Board